-One of the appropriate means of providing opportunities for growth and further development of Levin is to zone additional land for both industrial and residential activities.
+One of the appropriate means of providing opportunities for growth and further development of Levin is to zone additional land for industrial activities.
 One of the most suitable areas for peripheral urban growth is on the southern edge of the urban area north of Tararua Road and west of Arapaepae Road.

-This is an area of approximately 50 hectares of flat land with no significant development constraints other than careful management of stormwater discharges to ground, protection of adjoining residential areas and adjacent rural areas, and, to some extent, road access.
-There is an opportunity to contribute to the provision of existing and future demand for both residential and industrial activities.
-Initially ilt is proposed to enable the development of 5038 hectares of this area which will contribute significantly to land supply over the next 10-15 years and potentially longer term.
+This is an area of approximately 50 hectares of flat land with no significant development constraints other than careful management of stormwater discharges to ground, protection of adjoining residential areas and adjacent rural areas and to some extent, road access.
+There is an opportunity to contribute to the provision of existing and future demand for industrial activities.
+It is proposed to enable the development of 50 hectares of this area which will contribute significantly to land supply over the next 10-15 years and potentially longer term.